 Slot 1 in the SIM card tray is always for the SIM card.
 You can put a SIM card in slot 1.

 Slot 2 can always hold a micro SD card.
 And for the dual SIM version of the Galaxy S10, you can also use slot 2 to hold the second SIM card.
 But the slot (slot 2) can hold only one card at any time.

-For the single SIM version of Galaxy S10, you can use the SIM card tray in the following way.
+For the single SIM version of Galaxy S10, you can use the tray in the following way.

-For the dual SIM version of Galaxy S10, you have two options to use the SIM card tray as illustrated below.
+For the dual SIM version of Galaxy S10, you have two options.
+You can use the SIM card tray as illustrated below.

-If you are using two SIM cards on Galaxy S10, you may follow this guide.
+If you are using two SIM cards, you may follow this guide.

-How to insert and change the Galaxy S10 SIM card?
+How to insert and change the SIM card?